Volunteering: ethics & opportunities

 Volunteering and Voluntourism: The Good, The Bad, and The Questions You Should Ask

-This post highlights the importance of thinking about the possible unintended negative consequences of volunteering and voluntourism – especially as the volunteer “industry” as a whole is currently estimated at $2.8 billion in annual revenue, and impacts directly on communities.
+This 2018 post by Audrey Scott highlights the importance of thinking about the possible unintended negative consequences of volunteering and voluntourism – especially as the volunteer “industry” as a whole is currently estimated at $2.8 billion in annual revenue, and impacts directly on communities.
 She goes on to indicate the ethical considerations you should be aware of, and which questions can you ask to better ensure that your actions and any financial contribution are aligned with your values and expectations.

 GlobalSL.org